Steele Canyon High School

-Steele Canyon Charter High School is a public charter high school located in the San Diego East County community of Spring Valley, California, United States.
-Opened in 2000, the school serves students in grades nine through grade twelve.
+Steele Canyon Charter High School is a public charter high school in Spring Valley, San Diego County, California, United States.
+Opened in 2000, the school serves students in grades nine through twelve.
 It has operated as a California charter school since July 1, 2007.
 Steele Canyon's main rival is Valhalla High School.
-Steele Canyon has also served as an evacuation center for San Diego residents threatened by the Harris fire, one of the larger October 2007 California wildfires.
+Steele Canyon served as an evacuation center for San Diego residents threatened by the Harris fire, one of the larger October 2007 California wildfires.